 Some expats may like that Barranquilla is more off the beaten path with much fewer expats.
 However, that also means much fewer expats in Barranquilla to help out and to socialize with.

 14. Education Options

 Medellín wins here.
 Medellín is a much larger city so it has nearly 40 universities compared to reportedly less than 10 universities in Barranquilla.

 And, with a bigger expat population in Medellín, the city apparently has more Spanish language programs available than are found in Barranquilla.
 In addition, Medellín has Universidad EAFIT, which reportedly has the largest Spanish language program in Colombia for foreigners.

 Furthermore, Medellín has over 10 bilingual schools available for children.
-And expats in Barranquilla told me there are only a couple of bilingual schools in the smaller city of Barranquilla.
+And expats in Barranquilla told me there are less than eight bilingual schools in the much smaller city of Barranquilla.